About the EyUp! community lottery

 Who is in charge of picking the number?

-A random number machine, which works on similar principal to national lottery machine, will pull out the winning number.
+A random number machine is used which works on a similar principal to the national lottery machine and randomly chooses the winning number.

 Page last updated on: